Ryan Joyce

-Ryan Joyce (born 20 September 1985) is a professional English darts player who plays in Professional Darts Corporation (PDC) events.
+Ryan Joyce (born 20 September 1985) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number twenty-two.
+A professional since 2018, he has won two PDC ranking titles and is a one-time PDC World Championship quarter-finalist.
+Nicknamed "Relentless", Joyce has made two PDC major semi-finals: in the 2023 Players Championship Finals and 2024 World Grand Prix.
+He is also a one-time finalist on the PDC European Tour, finishing as runner-up at the 2025 European Darts Trophy.

+He reached the quarter-finals of the PDC World Championship in 2019.

 Career

 BDO

 In 2014 he reached the Last 48 of the World Masters.
 He took part in the 2016 BDO World Trophy, he was knocked out in the first round losing to Jamie Hughes.
-He has qualified for the 2017 BDO World Darts Championship, where he won 3–0 against Dennis Nilsson in the Preliminary round.
-In the First Round, he lost to Martin Adams 2–3 in a sudden death leg, after throwing for the match twice and missing one dart at double 18 to win followed by Adams hitting a 115 checkout to stay in the match, before Joyce himself survived a dart at 5-4 down before hitting a 164 checkout to take the game to the deciding leg.
+He qualified for the 2017 BDO World Darts Championship, where he won 3–0 against Dennis Nilsson in the Preliminary round.
+In the first round, he lost to Martin Adams 3–2 in a sudden death leg, after throwing for the match twice and missing one dart at double 18 to win followed by Adams hitting a 115 checkout to stay in the match, before Joyce himself survived a dart at 5-4 down before hitting a 164 checkout to take the game to the deciding leg.

 Outside of the major tournaments he has reached 3 BDO ranked event finals, the first was the 2013 Turkish Open where he lost 5–0 to Martin Phillips, then the Isle of Man Open in 2016, losing 6–4 to Tony O'Shea also the Denmark Masters in 2016 losing 6–4 to Glen Durrant.
 He has had more success in pairs competitions winning the Turkish open pairs 2013, Welsh open pairs 2015 and losing in the final of the British open pairs 2016 all while partnering Andy Chalmers.
 He won the Scottish open pairs 2017 title with Kevin McDine.
 His most recent success came in the BDO Gold cup singles tournament 2017 which he won beating Wayne Warren 6–3 in the final.

-In October 2017 Joyce along with Kevin McDine, Andy Lynn, Alan Davey, David Gradwell, Shaun Pomeroy and Tony Hardy won the National Punch Tavern pub darts team event, representing the Black Bull of Blaydon defeating The Red Lion of Bradford.
-The Red Lion team included Double BDO World Champion Scott Waites and former British open winner Martin Atkins.
-The Black Bull won 6–5 with Shaun Pomeroy defeating Martin Atkins in the nail biting deciding leg.

 PDC

+2018

+Joyce attended Q-School for the first time in 2018 and earned a two–year PDC Tour Card by finishing 10th on the UK Q-School Order of Merit.

+Joyce made his Players Championship Finals debut at the 2018 edition as the 27th seed.
+He lost to the 38th seed Steve Lennon 6–2 in the first round.

-He joined the PDC in 2018 after a successful first attempt at Q school and after a very good first year qualified for the 2019 PDC World Darts Championship, and drew Anastasia Dobromyslova in round 1, winning the match 3–0.
-He then went on to take out three seeded players, defeating Simon Whitlock 3–0, Alan Norris 4-3 and James Wade 4–3.
-However, he was beaten in the quarter finals 5-1 by Michael van Gerwen.
-This was his debut appearance in the PDC World Championship.
+Joyce made his debut at the 2019 PDC World Darts Championship, whitewashing both Anastasia Dobromyslova and Simon Whitlock 3–0, then defeating both Alan Norris and James Wade 4–3 in sets.
+However, he was beaten in the quarter-finals by the eventual winner Michael van Gerwen 5–1.

-In July 2020 he won his first PDC title at the Summer series pro tour event at Milton Keynes.
-Victories over Andy Hamilton, Luke Humphries, Chris Dobey, Madars Razma, Glen Durrant and Gary Anderson set up a final with Dave Chisnall.
-Ryan winning 8–7.
+2020

+In July 2020, at Players Championship 10, the second Players Championship event of the Summer Series, Joyce won his first PDC title, coming back from 7–3 down to defeat Dave Chisnall 8–7 in the final.